 Topic 6: Theories of Health Behavior.
+Health Education 395 (Topic 6) and Prevention Science 391 may not both be counted.

 Topic 7: Foundations of Epidemiology.
+Health Education 395 (Topic 7) and Prevention Science 393 may not both be counted.
 Topic 8: Theories of Substance Abuse.